mercoglianoisidoro/test_pages/design_patterns/single-node.md

 **One container = you application.**

-In many cases this means just create a container for you application.
-And remember the best practice: one container = one application.
+You just create a container for you application!

+But remember the best practice: one container = one application.